OPC Studio User's Guide and Reference

 OPC Data Client makes use of .NET extension methods (available originally in C#, but also in other .NET languages).
 Extension methods are static methods with an argument for the instance of the object they operate on.
 The class that declares the extension method is not the type of the object, but a separate, independent static class.
 Languages that support extension methods then allow the extension method to be used "as if it were" a regular method on the object itself.

-Python.NET does not have a standard mechanism for callling extension methods.
+Python.NET does not have a standard mechanism for calling extension methods.
 All OPC Data Client extension methods can still be called, though.
 You just need to use the "normal" syntax of calling them.
 That is, use the the name of the extension class, place a dot after that name, and follow it by the name of the extension method.
 In the list of method arguments, place the object instance on the first position, followed by the other, "regular" arguments of the method (if any).

 For illustration, have a look at the C# and Python code in this example: Examples - OPC Unified Architecture - Read a single value.
 The C# code uses the syntax "client.ReadValue(...);" , where ReadValue looks like a method on the EasyUAClient object.
 In reality, however, ReadValue is a method on the IEasyUAClientExtension Class that is capable of extending any object implementing the IEasyUAClient Interface.
 The Python code for the same functionality thus needs to look like this: